 - A.1 To ensure orderly extraction and optimum use of mineral aggregate resources, to provide for local, regional and provincial needs while minimizing the negative environmental, financial and social impacts on the municipality and residents. - A.2 Existing licensed pit operations are permitted.
-The prime area for expansion of aggregate resources is adjacent to existing pits and quarries. - A.3 New pits and quarries are permitted subject to rezoning. - A.4 Rehabilitation of all licensed or abandoned pits shall be encouraged. - A.5 The exploration for or the extraction of any aggregate resources within the municipal area shall be in accordance with the Aggregate Resources Act.
-Operation of processing equipment requires Ministry of Environment and Energy approval. - A.6 Other extensive land uses such as agriculture and forestry that do not preclude the future use of the aggregate resources are permitted. - A.7 Land uses which are not compatible with aggregate extraction shall be discouraged from areas surrounding existing pits and quarries.
+The prime area for expansion of aggregate resources is adjacent to existing pits and quarries. - A.3 New pits or quarries are permitted only after the removal of a "holding provision" pursuant to the provisions of Section 36 of the Planning Act.
+The requirements for removal of this "holding provision" are the same as those listed in Policy G1 in Section 4.1 of the Official Plan entitled Groundwater Recharge Area.

-- A.8 Residential development is limited to existing lots.
-New lot creation shall not be permitted. - A.9 Other non-Aggregate uses may be permitted by rezoning if - extraction is not feasible or - the use serves a greater long term interest of the public or - the use would not significantly preclude or hinder future extraction
+- A.4 Rehabilitation of all licensed or abandoned pits shall be encouraged. - A.5 The exploration for or the extraction of any aggregate resources within the municipal area shall be in accordance with the Aggregate Resources Act.
+Operation of processing equipment requires Ministry of Environment and Energy approval. - A.6 Other extensive land uses such as agriculture and forestry that do not preclude the future use of the aggregate resources are permitted. - A.7 Land uses which are not compatible with aggregate extraction shall be discouraged from areas surrounding existing pits and quarries. - A.8 Residential development is limited to existing lots.
+New lot creation shall not be permitted. - A.9 Other non-Aggregate uses may be permitted by rezoning if - extraction is not feasible or - the use serves a greater long term interest of the public or - the use would not significantly preclude or hinder future extraction - A.10 The review of new development proposals shall consider all other applicable requirements of this Plan, particularly those policies listed in Part V Section 4.1, entitled Groundwater Recharge Area.